Yakitrak/obsidian-cli/README.md

 ### Daily Note

 Open daily note in Obsidian.
+It will create one (using template) if one does not exist.

 ```bash
 # Creates / opens daily note in obsidian vault